wouterfennis/copilot-lab/labs/lab-02-advanced-patterns/README.md

 You are given a codebase with duplicated logic, missing error handling, and inconsistent use of classes.
 The instruction file documents advanced patterns and refactoring rules.

+## Prerequisites

+Recommended background before starting:

+- Lab 01 completed or equivalent familiarity with instruction-driven refactoring
+- Intermediate understanding of the target language used in this lab
+- Awareness of common refactoring concepts (extraction, DRY, single responsibility)
+- Basic unit testing knowledge

 ## Assignment

 1. Review `.github/copilot-instructions.md` for advanced standards.